r-portas/coms3000/lecture_notes/week5.md

 ## Cryptographic Algorithms (Ciphers)
 - We have to ensure that only legitimate or authorised users are able to encrypt and decrypt
-- A simple way to do this is to restrict knowledge of the algorithms to authorised individiuals
+- A simple way to do this is to restrict knowledge of the algorithms to authorised individuals
     - Keep Encryption/Decryption algorithm secret
 - __Problem__
     - This would mean that for every different set of people who wanted to communicate, there would have to be a different algorithm
-    - It becomes very impractical to keep using different algorithms, it is rather difficult to invent new ones which are resistant to cryptanlysis
+    - It becomes very impractical to keep using different algorithms, it is rather difficult to invent new ones which are resistant to cryptanalysis
     - If an encryption algorithm gets in the hand of an attacker, we need to invent a new algorithm

 ## Cryptographic Keys